WELLMIND-DataSolutions/AR-prioritization-underpayment-recovery-engine/README.md

 - **Regression validation** — a supplementary ML regressor cross-checks the CMS formula benchmark against actual allowed amounts
 - **Live claim checker** — enter a claim's details and get an instant recovery-priority score with recommended action
 - **FastAPI + React dashboard** — a live API backend with an interactive dashboard for the priority queue, underpayment reports, and claim checking

 ---

+## Benefit

+- **Recovery effort is prioritized, not scattered** — Critical/High/Medium/Standard tiers point AR teams at the claims worth chasing first instead of reviewing underpayments in submission order
+- **Findings are audit-defensible** — expected payment is anchored to the CMS fee schedule formula, so flagged underpayments can be justified to payers and stakeholders, not just to a model
+- **Recovery opportunity is actionable by segment** — breakdowns by state, HCPCS code, and provider type let teams target the largest sources of lost revenue instead of working claims one at a time
+- **Anomalies aren't missed** — the Isolation Forest layer catches unusual underpayment patterns that a standard variance threshold alone would overlook
+- **Instant answers on individual claims** — the live claim checker gives a recovery-priority score and recommended action on demand, without waiting for a batch run

+---